cassmastern/lers-sandbox/docs/sec_accss/accss_diagram-dilemma.md

 # The Diagramming Dilemma

-This is about diagrams.
-I'm building a documentation platform that’s supposed to be modular, accessible, and changelog-driven.
-Mermaid fits the bill — text-based, Markdown-native, CI/CD-friendly — but it’s failing me where it matters most:
+>This is about diagrams.
+For a techcomm platform that’s supposed to be modular, accessible, and changelog-driven, Mermaid fits the bill — text-based, Markdown-native, CI/CD-friendly — but it’s failing me where it matters most.

+Current failurs:

 * In **dark mode** , arrowheads vanish, labels fade, and contrast collapses.
 * CSS-only fixes are inconsistent.
 JS-based toggles feel invasive.